herotechcourse/kotlin-racingcar-precourse/README.md

 ---

 ### Output
-For each round, display the movement result of each car in the following format:
+- For each round, display the movement result of each car in the following format:
 ```
 pobi : ---
 jun  : ----
 alice: ---
 ```

+- If multiple cars have the same final position, they are considered **joint winners**, and their names are displayed separated by commas.
+  Example: `Winners : pobi, jun`